ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 CORS rules - The bucket hosting the assets needs CORS configuration - add the domain of the "static" site to fix this up.

 ## S3 Transfer Acceleration
 Edge Location used by CloudFront are not just for download acceleration.
 S3 Transfer Acceleration uses the AWS backbone to speed up uploads.
 This costs more money.
+There is a distinct URL that syncs from the CloudFront edge locations to S3 bucket.

 ## S3 API Reference Points